General Education Program

 This course introduces students to key communication and skills that will encourage them to become more competent and culturally sensitive communicators.
 Students will develop speaking, relational and listening skills as they explore interpersonal, group/team and public communication topics.
 This course will help students become more effective and ethical communicators in a highly diverse society.
 Offered Fall, Spring, Summer.

-This course in composition addresses writing as a symbolic action that writers participate in for multiple purposes, with diverse audiences, and in various genres.
-It emphasizes writing as a thinking process through the learning and practice of rhetorical strategies for inquiry, persuasion, and collaboration in context.
+In this college-level writing course, students practice writing for a wide range of audiences within and outside the university.
+Students develop skills in analysis, work with a variety of genres, and engage in both primary and secondary research practices.
+This course emphasizes revision, reflection, collaboration, research ethics, and the use of rhetorical strategies as key components of the writing process.
 (Students who qualify with a grade of "C" or better in ENG 110 will be exempt from further writing requirements in the general education skills category, but this does not exempt students from the writing emphasis course requirements.
 Students receiving a grade less than "C" must repeat ENG 110.)
-Prerequisite: English Placement Test (EPT) score.
+Prerequisite: ENG 100 or English Placement Test (EPT) score greater than 335.
 Not open for credit for students with credit in ENG 112.
 Offered Fall, Spring.

 +ENG 112 College Writing AP (Advanced Placement) (3 cr.)